-- (b) A thirty (30) Days' cancellation or nonrenewable notice to be sent by certified mail with return receipt to the above address. ----- - (c) An endorsement including this Agreement under contractual liability coverage and identifying it by number, date and the Parties. - (d) Waiver of Subrogation in favor of PREPA. - (e) The breach of any of the Warranties or Conditions in these policies by the Contractor shall not prejudice PREPA's rights under this policy.----- - 19.3 Construction Facility Requirements: The contractors and designers retained by Seller to construct the Facility (such persons, "Seller") shall obtain and maintain in full force and effect before the Commencement of Construction of the Facility, policies of insurance covering all constructions engaged in by this Agreement, which shall be formally agreed with insurance companies authorized to do business in Puerto Rico, and to that effect Seller shall provide in the original certificate of insurance and endorsements, as follows:- - (a) Workmen's Compensation Insurance: Seller shall provide and maintain Workmen's Compensation Insurance as required by the Workmen's Compensation Act of the Commonwealth of Puerto Rico.
-Seller shall also be responsible for compliance with said Workmen's Compensation Act by all its subcontractors, agents, and invitees.
-Seller shall furnish PREPA a certificate from the State Insurance Fund showing that all personnel employed in the work are covered by the Workmen's Compensation Insurance, in accordance with this Agreement.
-Imported technical personnel are exempted, as per Act 16 of
+- (b) A thirty (30) Days' cancellation or nonrenewable notice to be sent by certified mail with return receipt to the above address. - (c) An endorsement including this Agreement under contractual liability coverage and identifying it by number, date and the Parties. - (d) Waiver of Subrogation in favor of PREPA.

+- (e) The breach of any of the Warranties or Conditions in these policies by the Contractor shall not prejudice PREPA's rights under this policy. - 19.3 Construction Facility Requirements: The contractors and designers retained by SELLER to construct the Facility shall obtain and maintain in full force and effect before the Commencement of Construction of the Facility, policies of insurance covering all constructions engaged in by this Agreement, which shall be formally agreed with insurance companies authorized to do business in Puerto Rico, and to that effect SELLER shall provide in the original certificate of insurance and endorsements, as follows: - (a) Workmen's Compensation Insurance: SELLER shall provide and maintain Workmen's Compensation Insurance as required by the Workmen's Compensation Act of the Commonwealth of Puerto Rico.
+SELLER shall also be responsible for compliance with said Workmen's Compensation Act by all its subcontractors, agents, and invitees.
+SELLER shall furnish PREPA a certificate from the State Insurance Fund showing that all personnel employed in the work are covered by the Workmen's Compensation Insurance, in accordance with this Agreement.
+Imported technical personnel are exempted, as per Act of May 16, 1958, No. 16.
+SELLER shall furnish evidence of such exemption and certificate from the insurance carrier covering said personnel. - (b) Employer's Liability Insurance: SELLER shall provide and maintain Employer's Liability Insurance with minimum bodily injury limits of \$1,000,000 for each employee and \$1,000,000 for each accident, covering against the liability imposed by law upon SELLER as a result of bodily injury, by accident or disease, including death arising out of and in the course of employment and outside of and distinct from any claim under the Workmen's Compensation Act of the Commonwealth of Puerto Rico.